 Costs and initial consultation

 In the past, I have offered a number of pricing options to balance customer requirements with their budgets.
 However, attempting to create a public price list for these variations only resulted in wordy confusion.
-Therefore, there are now 2 options, used as the starting guide for work undertaken.
+Therefore, I now say that costs are negotiable, depending on the following factors:

 Web hosting and domain names